 During autumn and winter, bad weather can take its toll on garden benches and other outdoor furniture.

 Whether you want to entertain friends and family al fresco or simply enjoy some peace and tranquillity on your patio, garden benches make a wonderful addition to your garden.
-Our secret is beautiful stone, from which we product truly breathtaking straight and curved garden benches to complement a wide range of garden styles.
+Our secret is beautiful stone, from which we produce truly breathtaking straight and curved garden benches to complement a wide range of garden styles.

 The question of how to clean your garden benches shouldn’t stump you.
-Whatever your bench is made from, make the most of your new patio or paving with beautiful, well-maintained seating.
+Whatever your bench is made from, make the most of your new patio or paving slabs with beautiful, well-maintained seating.